-SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription
+SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs, and you pay your share

+Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription

-During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment).
+During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
 Your share of the cost will vary depending on the drug and where you fill your prescription.

-The plan has three cost-sharing tiers
+The plan has five cost-sharing tiers

-Every drug on the plan's Drug List is in one of three cost-sharing tiers.
+Every drug on the plan's Drug List is in one of five or six cost-sharing tiers, based on your formulary.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1: Preferred Generic: These are generic drugs in the lowest cost-sharing tier. - Tier 2: Preferred Brand: This tier contains mostly brand-name drugs and also includes some high-cost generics. - Tier 3: Non-Preferred Drug: These are brand and generic drugs not in a preferred tier.
+- Tier 1 Preferred Generic: These are generic drugs in the lowest cost-sharing tier. - Tier 2 Generic: These are still generic drugs but not the lowest cost-sharing tier. - Tier 3 Preferred Brand: This tier contains mostly brand-name drugs and also includes some high cost generics. - Tier 4 Non-Preferred Drug: These are brand-name and generic drugs not in a preferred tier. - Tier 5 Specialty Tier: This contains high-cost generic and brand-name drugs (the highest cost-sharing tier).